AlexseyWeb/algorithms/README.md

-# algorithms and tricks of Python
+# algorithms, patterns and tricks of Python